-MIAMI — Cuban diplomats announced that four were killed and six were injured after a speedboat registered in Florida was caught on Wednesday in Cuban waters.
+MIAMI BEACH, Fla. — The Cuban embassy in the U.S. announced on X on Wednesday that four people were dead and six were injured during a shooting after Cuba’s border patrol intercepted a Florida-registered boat in Cuban waters.

 The commander of the Cuban vessel was injured during the shooting after intercepting the speedboat with registration number FL7726SH, according to Cuban officials on X.